HackerOS-Linux-System/HackerDeck/README.md

 # HackerDeck

+# What is HackerDeck?
+HackerDeck is an overlay for Waydroid, the equivalent of Windows BlueStacks.

 # Installation
-Use hacker unpack hackerdeck
+hacker unpack hackerdeck (only for HackerOS)
-If you wont session run: hacker unpack hackerdeck-session